LaurettaNg/Bellabeat-Data-Analysis/README.md

 Dataset was further explored for more insights, giving answers to the following questions:

-1. How many day entries did individual’s sleep for longer than 8 hours (480 mins)
+1. How many day entries did individual’s sleep for longer than 8 hours (480 mins)?
-2. How many day entries did individual’s sleep for less than 5 hours (300 mins)
+2. How many day entries did individual’s sleep for less than 5 hours (300 mins)?
 3. How many day entries did individual’s sleep for between 5 and 8 hours?
 4. Is the sum of the individual distance categories equal to the Total Distance?
 5. What is the ratio of TimeAsleep to TotalTimeInBed i.e what percentage of time spent in bed was the individual in sleep mode?